 For exercise walk around Stow Lake, actually a moat that encircles Strawberry Hill.
 A stone footbridge crosses the north end, and makes the perfect spot for a quiet romantic walk if you’re looking for things for couples to do; from there you can hike to the top of the hill.
 Little Lloyd Lake, just off John F. Kennedy Drive, is a quiet spot with a couple of benches where you can relax and listen to the contented quacking of a resident flock of mallards.
 The group of stone columns standing at the edge of the water, dubbed Portals of the Past, was part of a Nob Hill house destroyed by the great 1906 earthquake.

-For lunch, Nopalito on 9th (1224 9th Ave.) is a popular neighborhood restaurant just half a block south of the park.
-The authentic Mexican food here is made in-house and includes flavorful quesadillas and carnitas tacos.
+For lunch, Pacific Catch Westcoast Fish House (1200 9th Ave.) is a popular neighborhood restaurant just south of the park.
+The seafood here is made with Asian, Hawaiian and Latin American influences.